NickGrunert/master-thesis/modules/03_truth_compare.typ

         Relative Time Saved by using the new Implementation.
       ]), <fig:truth_compare:hungarian_statistics:b>,
       caption: [
-        Comparison between the original algorithm and the #abr("HMA") for scoring.
+        Comparison between the original algorithm and the #abr("HMA") for scoring ],
-      ],
       label: <fig:truth_compare:hungarian_statistics>,
     )